NSW Civil and Administrative Tribunal

 Steps in an occupational licence case

-Step by step guide to applying to NCAT for the review of a occupational licence decision.
+Step by step guide to applying to NCAT for the review of an occupational licence decision.

 Step 1: Check that NCAT can review the decision